rhanihasan/cybersecurity/hassan-website/docs/CyberSecurity/CyberrSecurity360/Networking.md

 - Name server Record: It provides information about authoritative name servers for a domain.

-- CNAME Record: Redirector [One server domain redirect to Different Server domain], It acts as a redirector, redirecting one server domain to a different server domain.
+- CNAME Record: Redirector (One server domain redirect to Different Server domain), It acts as a redirector, redirecting one server domain to a different server domain.

 :::note
  The latest and best which is used in Current Network environment is QUIC Protocol !!.
 :::

-## Network devices
+## ***Network devices***

-- Router: A router is a device that connects two or more networks together.
+- *Router*: A router is a device that connects two or more networks together.
 Routers use the internet layer to route data between networks.

-- Switch: A switch is a device that connects devices on the same network together.
+- *Switch*: A switch is a device that connects devices on the same network together.
 Switches use the data link layer to forward data between devices.

-- Hub: A hub is a device that connects devices on the same network together.
+- *Hub*: A hub is a device that connects devices on the same network together.
 Hubs use the physical layer to repeat data between devices.

-- Wireless: A wireless access point is a device that allows devices to connect to a network wirelessly.
+- *Wireless*: A wireless access point is a device that allows devices to connect to a network wirelessly.
 Wireless access points use the physical layer to transmit data over the air.

-## Network Cable
+## ***Network Cable***

-- UTC Cable: UTP cable is a type of cable that is used to connect devices to a network.
+- *UTC Cable*: UTP cable is a type of cable that is used to connect devices to a network.
 UTP cable is made up of four pairs of copper wires.
 And it transports in Waves.

-- Fiber cable: Fiber optic cable is a type of cable that is used to connect devices to a network.
+- *Fiber cable*: Fiber optic cable is a type of cable that is used to connect devices to a network.
 Fiber optic cable is made up of a thin strand of glass or plastic that carries light.
 It transports in light.

 ---

-## PORTS
+## ***PORTS***

 - Its has two Types.
-- Physical port: which is ethernet, USB, AUX....
+- *Physical port*: which is ethernet, USB, AUX....

-- Virtual port: it has a pair of 65535...
+- *Virtual port*: it has a pair of 65535...

-### What are the ways ports go ?
+### ***What are the ways ports go ?***

 It has two ways to go TCP or UDP